jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 sun is properly up now and the roadside crash barriers are making their peculiar pinging and creaking noises as they warm up and expand.

-There has been a lot of road building and renewal in Spain over the past 30 years, there are ghosts of old roads poking out everywhere.
+Over the past 30 years or so there has been a lot of road building and renewal in Spain and there are ghosts of old roads poking out everywhere.
 I find them fascinating and wonder how they were to ride.

 |[![Old bridge](/public/images/old_bridge.jpg "Old bridge")](/public/images/old_bridge.jpg) *Old bridge*|[![Road ghost](/public/images/old_road.jpg "Road ghost")](/public/images/old_road.jpg) *Road ghost*|